xpdAcq/xpdAcq/doc/quickstart.rst

   save_last_tiff() # will save the image in the tiff_base/Setup directory

 Note, if the software gives an error that it cannot find the sample object, then you will need to load a sample spreadsheet.
-See section 3 below: `set up Sample objects to use later`
+See below: `load Sample information`

 Navigate to the ``SrXgui`` image viewer.
 Click on the folder icon called "Input dir" and navigate to the ``tiff_base/Setup`` folder then select "Choose".